andergisomon/blog/content/posts/exxonmobil_dataworks/index.md

 There were 2 mentoring sessions with ExxonMobil employees to improve our slides.
 Thanks to their advice we put out a solid presentation.
 Thanks to Zech's PowerPoint skills especially, the smooth animations looked cool and most importantly, sent the points home.

-We haven't named our approach yet, because to me adding a penalty term warranted nothing novel.
+We hadn't named our approach yet, because to me adding a penalty term warranted nothing novel.
 So we just called it 'custom loss'.
 For the pitch, however, we gave it a Kadazandusun name.
 I called it "Kuminuru'", which means "[I] was squatting".
 Because that's what I was doing on the toilet when I came up with the idea.

 ## So, what's next?